 Initializing the chip requires knowledge of the UART's register set.
 The first step is to set the baud rate divisor.
 You do this by first setting the DLAB (Divisor Latch Access Bit) high.
-This bit is located at Base Address +3, Bit 7.
-In C, the call would look like:
+This bit is Bit 7 at Base Address +3.
+In C code, the call would be: